 Corey Hart Goes Platinum

-He had two hits from his debut album First Offense—“Sunglasses at Night” and “It Ain’t Enough.”
+Corey Hart had two hits from his debut album First Offense—“Sunglasses at Night” and “It Ain’t Enough.”
 Then the aforementioned Boy in a Box was released in 1985, yielding four Top 40 songs in Canada, including “Never Surrender,” which spent nine weeks at No. 1 in his home country, and “Eurasian Eyes,” which was featured on the soundtrack to the movie 9 1/2 Weeks.
-The album went platinum in the United States.
+The album went platinum in the U.S.

 Hart was a hot commodity; he was offered a screen test for “Back to The Future,” but he wanted to focus more on his music, and the part went to Michael J. Fox.
 The rest is history.

 Hart’s Fields of Fire was released in 1986 to critical acclaim but had only one top 20 hit in the United States, “I Am By Your Side.”
 It would be his last Top 20 hit in the United States thus far.

 He released an album every other year, always succeeding in Canada but failing in the United States.
 He was dropped from his record label, EMI America, in 1990.
 After 1992’s Attitude & Virtue on Sire Records, he took a few years off from recording.
 He wrote five songs for fellow Canadian singer Julie Masse’s new album; the two fell in love and were married.

 Hart released a self-titled album in 1996 before penning two songs for Celine Dion’s monster album Let’s Talk About Love in 1997.
 Another album, Jade, followed in 1998 before Hart and Masse took a break from the music business to raise their family.

 Something Old, Something New for Corey Hart